 Joel Baraka and Anson Liow co-founded My Home Stars, an educational board game for Ugandan students.
 Their mission is to improve access to quality education in refugee camps for children across the country.Read more about Joel Baraka and Anson Liow

 Bryan Bednarz is a UW–Madison professor who co-founded Voximetry, a healthtech company specializing in sophisticated tools to accurately and efficiently monitor radiopharmaceutical therapy in cancer patients.Read more about Bryan Bednarz

-Guelay Bilen-Rosas and her team are developing a novel respiratory monitoring device that detects breathing problems in patients early, quantitatively, and in real time.Read more about Guelay Bilen-Rosas
+Guelay Bilen-Rosas and her team at AyrFlo are developing a novel respiratory monitoring device that detects breathing problems in patients early, quantitatively, and in real time.Read more about Guelay Bilen-Rosas

 EduReality founders Clayton Custer and Taylor Waddell are developing technology that will allow STEM students to explore educational simulations through virtual reality.Read more about Clayton Custer and Taylor Waddell

 Paolo Desiati and Elena D’Onghia are developing technology to shield astronauts from harmful cosmic radiation during space travel.Read more about Paolo Desiati and Elena D’Onghia